-1. Scan for Errors
+1. Double-check for Errors

 2. Indicate Emphasized Words

-3. Provide Pronunciation
+3. Provide Pronunciation for Little Known Terms

-For example, you may decide to depict the phonetic spelling of a term in brackets, so the narrator can quickly see the pronunciation.
-If the script contains acronyms, find a way to communicate whether a term should be pronounced by its letters or as a word.
-For example, when the letters alone are used, I write it with dashes, as in U-S-A.
+For example, you might write the phonetic spelling of a term in brackets, so the talent can quickly see the pronunciation.
+If the script uses acronyms, indicate whether the term should be pronounced by its letters or as a word.
+For example, when the letters alone are used, I use dashes to separate the letters, as in U-S-A.

-Allow for pauses in the script to accommodate graphical changes on the screen, such as animations and progressive reveals.
+When writing for eLearning, you may wish to insert pauses in the script, to accommodate graphical changes on the screen, such as animations and progressive reveals.
 You can add an ellipsis (three dots) to the script or write the word “pause” in brackets when you need that extra half-second of silence.

-5. Add Page Numbers
+5. Insert Page Numbers